JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/intro/_index.md

 As an instance administrator, you can choose to disallow federation for the livechat plugin.
 If remote actors behave badly, streamers, moderators and administrators can ban or mute users.

+## Chat bot

+This plugin comes with a built-in [chat bot](/peertube-plugin-livechat/documentation/user/streamers/bot/).
+Check its documentation for more information.

+You can also plug in any other XMPP chat bot, using [XMPP External Components](https://prosody.im/doc/components).
+To do so, you just have to configure External Components access in the [plugin settings](/peertube-plugin-livechat/documentation/admin/settings).

 ## Chat persistence

 When joining a room, you will see previous messages.